opal/opal/UNRELEASED.md

 - Fix `Regexp.new`, previously `\A` and `\z` didn't match beginning and end of input (#2079)
 - Fix exception during `Hash#each` and `Hash#each_key` if keys get deleted during the loop (#2403)
+- Fix defining multiple methods with the same block (#2397)

 ### Internal